Skip to content

 Here, you’ll be able to see your overall account metrics, such as your total followers and how many people have viewed your profile within a set timeframe.
 You’ll also see a breakdown of individual post metrics, including likes, comments, shares, and saves.

-If you want to track your Instagram performance alongside your accounts from other social networks, use a social media analytics tool like Hootsuite.
+If you want to track Instagram performance alongside your accounts from other social networks, use a social media management tool like Hootsuite.

-Hootsuite Analytics is a comprehensive Instagram analytics tool that lets you easily track the performance of all your social channels in one place so you can replicate what works and get more engagement.
+Hootsuite Analytics is a comprehensive Instagram analytics tool that lets you easily track the performance of all your social media platforms in one place so you can replicate what works and get more engagement.

-Hootsuite Analytics collects your stats from Facebook, Instagram, Twitter, LinkedIn, and TikTok.
+Hootsuite Analytics collects your stats from Facebook, Instagram, X (Twitter), LinkedIn, TikTok, and more.
+You can track metrics like:

 • Reach